-Sashi is lead manager of the Worldwide Leaders strategy and the Indian Subcontinent strategy.
+Sashi is lead manager of the Worldwide Leaders Sustainability strategy and the Indian Subcontinent Sustainability strategy.

-Before joining the company, Sashi worked at Irevna Research, an Indian equities research house from 2005 to 2007.
-Sashi brings with him 13 years of experience, ten years of which were in the financial services industry.
+Previously, he worked at Irevna Research, an Indian equities research house from 2005 to 2007.

 Sashi has an engineering degree from the National Institute of Technology, Trichy and an MBA from the Schulich School of Business, York University in Toronto.